Sometimes the Complianz scan or generating documents might cause an issue, whereby WordPress will give an error, for example:

 If this does not solve the issue, it might be caused by numerous things.
 To check the underlying cause of the error, or at least get a more detailed hint of the issue.
 We will need to know what happened during these “technical difficulties.”

 For this, we need debug information from a debug log, which is a WordPress feature and can be enabled by editing the following line in your wp-config.php file.

 To log the issue, you will need to recreate the problem so your new WordPress feature can log it.
 When you have recreated the issue, please go to the folder:

 root/wp-content/ and find the new file “debug.log”.

-You can send the file with the below support form to our team so they can have a look.
+You can send the file via our support form to our team so they can have a look.
 Please describe your issue clearly, with added screenshots if possible.